alexfernandez/alexfernandez.github.io/2016/stridercd.md

 Strider can also be integrated with Slack using the relevant plugin, which can be important for many teams.

-### Continuous Deployment, the Strider Way

-The part of the deployment itself is where Strider goes for simplicity.
-Every deployment is
-especially for a sophisticated distributed deployment.
+### Testing

+Tests are usually the first part of a deployment process: verify that everything is still working.

+Strider will just run a preconfigured command
+(for Node.js it can be `npm test`, `make test` or none), or a custom command.
+Just as with other Unix console commands, if the command returns 0 tests pass;
+otherwise tests fail.
+Don't be fooled by this simplicity;
+it allows for infinite configurability just using standard commands.

+### The Deployment Itself

+Deployment processes are as varied as production environments: the set of machines to deploy can range from a single server to several regions that span the globe.
+For a sophisticated distributed deployment, you may have to read a list of machines connected to a load balancer, contact each one and convince them to apply the latest changes: download, perhaps recompile, then restart the service.
+All this without causing disruption in the global service.

-It just allows configuring a local task (using the Custom Scripts plugin), or a remote deployment (with the SSH plugin).
+For the task of deployment Strider goes again for simplicity: it just allows to configure a local task (using the Custom Scripts plugin), a remote task (with the SSH plugin) or both.
+There is no coordination or orchestration here.
+But it can be enough for most workflows.

 If you want to deploy on a dynamic set of machines you have first to create a script to select the relevant servers and contact them, and then invoke that script from Strider.
-It is a nice lightweight approach: you probably have such a script somewhere already, at least for manual deployments.
+It is a nice lightweight approach: you probably have such a script somewhere already, if only for manual deployments.
+So you can reuse your usual deployment routine here.

 ## StriderCD in Practice

+After this brief theoretical introduction, it's time to start working.
+How did we approach the continuous deployment process?
-The immediate goal is to set up an integration environment, where code is deployed every time that a change is made on the repository.
+The immediate goal was to set up an integration environment, where code is deployed every time that a change is made on the repository.

 ### Install Strider